-Use a properly sized range hood fan if you use a gas range.
+Be sure to use a properly sized range hood fan if you use a gas stove.

 “All kitchens should have exhaust ventilation to remove odors and excess moisture associated with cooking.
 While there are various ventilation strategies for kitchens, a range hood is the most common.
 When using a gas range, a range hood directly vented to the outside should be used to capture the combustion products.
 These range hoods should be sized correctly.
 For a typical kitchen range the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) and the Home Ventilation Institute (HVI) recommend 100 cfm.
 Larger fans may need to have makeup air provided to avoid excessively depressurizing the house, causing backdrafting or other problems.